HoldenFolk/BikeRentalDApp/m5/Prototype.md

 ##### Users can’t revoke access to personal data once contract is invoked

-Our initial strategy for maintaining user anonymity during the contract involved storing their personal information in a Personal Data Store[^11] (PDS).
+Our initial strategy for maintaining user anonymity during the contract involved storing their personal information in a Personal Data Store[^12] (PDS).
 Users would request proof of their data being stored in the PDS, which they would then send to PIXI.
-According to contractual agreements, PIXI would access this data only if necessary, such as in the event of a breach.
+According to contractual agreements, PIXI would access this data only if necessary (when the bike is not returned).
 Users could protect themselves by using the PDS's logs.
 However, the PDS lacked the authority to refuse a user's request to revoke their data, even if they were bound by a contractual agreement with a third party.
 This meant that a user could rent a bike and subsequently remove their personal information from the platform.
-Faced with this challenge, we considered two solutions: preserving a copy of the data within the contract or establishing our own PDS to ensure users are contractually bound with us.
-Ultimately, we chose the former option: keeping a copy of the data within the contract. (exaplin why? we do not want to store any personal data)
+Faced with this challenge, we had to preserve a copy of the user's personal data within the contract.

 ##### Only PIXI can see data if a bike is stolen

 Since we decided to keep a copy of the personal data within the process, it is our obligation to securely store and process this data.
 Meaning that the personal information should not be disclose to the public.
 Therefore, we must encrypt the data that goes on the smart contract from external users.
-We achieved this by using asymmetric encryption[^12].
+We achieved this by using asymmetric encryption[^13].

 ##### Data is accessible only if Bike is stolen

-To implement privacy-unless, we ensure that user privacy remains confidential until specific conditions are met, employing an off-chain third-party for asymmetric encryption for this purpose.
-To maximize user's security, we require that the third-party uses Trusted Execution Environment techonlogy to store their private key.
+To implement privacy-unless, we ensure that user privacy remains confidential until specific conditions are met, employing an off-chain third-party[^14] for asymmetric encryption for this purpose.
+To maximize user's security, we require that the third-party uses Trusted Execution Environment technology to store their private key.
 Utilizing a TEE for decryption offers heightened security compared to relying solely on a server.
 The TEE creates a secure enclave within the processor, isolating decryption processes from the broader system.
 This isolation ensures that sensitive decryption keys and operations remain protected from unauthorized access or tampering, even if the server's operating system is compromised by malware or malicious actors.
+It is crucial that the TEE can be called for decryption of data only by the smart contract itself.
+This is ensured by checking the provenance of the caller before any decryption happends.
 Also, we require audit logs to track all act of decryption.
 However, nothing except reputation prevents collusion between the third-party and PIXI.

 ### Data in Transit

-Our aim is to securely acquire data from an identity provider[^13] to ensure its accuracy while preserving its confidentiality.
+Our aim is to securely acquire data from an identity provider[^15] to ensure its accuracy while preserving its confidentiality.
 To accomplish this, we implement a multi-layered encryption process.
 Initially, the identity provider encrypts the data using PIXI's public key, then the data undergoes additional encryption using the Trusted Execution Environment's public key.
-After encryption, the identity provider adds a digital signature[^14] to authenticate the data.
+After encryption, the identity provider adds a digital signature[^16] to authenticate the data.

 The signed data is then presented to a smart contract for verification, providing transparency to all parties involved.
 Users are informed of the conditions under which their data may be disclosed through the visibility of the smart contract.
 If the contract remains unaltered, the smart contract abstains from transmitting the data for decryption.
 However, if the contract is breached, indicating a deviation from the specified conditions, a designated third party with access to the TEE decrypts the data.